 1. What was your proudest achievement?

-Elderly parents often take pride in their careers, raising their children, or other meaningful achievements.
+Elderly parents often take pride in their careers, raising their children, and other meaningful achievements.
 Adult children can deepen their connection by asking about the proudest moments of their parents’ lives.
 Such conversations allow seniors to revisit those cherished memories and share them with renewed enthusiasm.

 2. Who influenced you the most?

-Everyone is shaped by the influence of someone they admire—be it a teacher, spouse, public figure, or close friend.
+Everyone is shaped by the influence of someone they admire, be it a teacher, spouse, public figure, or close friend.
 For aging parents, this inspiration may have been the driving force behind pursuing a lifelong dream.
 Take a moment to delve into their past and discover the person who left a lasting impact on their journey.
 This will help you learn more about your loved one’s motivations as well as the people who influenced them throughout their lives.

 3. How did you meet Mom or Dad?